 - A chest X-ray may show some calcification around the aortic valve.

-- An electrocardiogram (ECG) can show that the left ventricle is thickened.
+- A heart tracing (an electrocardiogram, or ECG) can show that the left ventricle is thickened.

 - Cardiac catheterisation is sometimes done to assess the severity of the stenosis.
-In this test a thin tube called a catheter is inserted into the main blood vessel in the top of the leg.
+In this test a thin tube called a catheter is inserted into either the main blood vessel in the top of the leg (femoral artery) or an artery in the wrist (radial artery).
 It is passed up to the heart.
 A small device on the tip of the catheter can measure the pressure on either side of the aortic valve.
-The difference in pressure gives an indication of the severity of the narrowing.
+The difference in pressure gives an indication of the severity of the narrowing (stenosis).

 What are the treatments for aortic stenosis?